Fairmont Lions Club > How We Serve

 Eye exams and eyeglasses are provided free of charge to Fairmont residents unable to pay for their own eye care.
 A screening process assures that these services are provided to those who are truly in need.
 The club arranges for a local optometrist to provide the eye exam and, if needed, prescription lenses and frames.

 Periodic eye screening clinics are held at various locations.
 Open to all, these have been held at schools, business locations and in conjunction with our Lions Journey for Sight.
 Thanks to modern technology we are now able to screen for eye problems in preschoolers when eyes are still developing.
 In 2016, the club began vision screening of preschool children in local day care and child development facilities to screen for early childhood vision problems which can not only slow learning, but also possibly lead to blindness if not treated.
-In three years, over 700 children have been screened.
+We have screened hundreds of children.
 Early detection and proper follow-up can result in fewer vision problems as these children grow.

 The club has provided white canes to our local blind residents to assist them in making their way safely.
 While driving, should you see a person walking with a white cane, please exercise caution.